Action News Troubleshooters: A warning about pet leasing agreements

+The 6abc Action News Troubleshooters have been working with the Philadelphia Inquirer on this story and it is a must-see for any pet lover.

-Cooper became a member of the Schall family when he was a puppy.
+Cooper the Golden Retriever became a member of the Schall family when he was a puppy.

 "He was so cute and cuddly," described Heather Schall.